HAJennifer/Classic-Arcade-Game/README.md

 I built this game as part of the Udacity front-end web developer nanodegree.
 The app.js, the css and html is my own code, while resources.js and engine.js were provided by Udacity.
 Game Instructions:

 - Move up: up arrow
 - Move down: down arrow
--->Move left: left arrow
+- Move left: left arrow ->
--->Move right: right arrow
+- Move right: right arrow
--->Reach the water
+- Reach the water
--->Avoid the bugs
+- Avoid the bugs